fialhorenato/SpringBootstrap/Readme.md

-# Spring Boot(strap)
+# Spring Boot(strap) with Kotlin

-This is a basic project containing a basic Backend application using Spring Boot.
+This is a basic project using Spring Boot, Kotlin and Gradle.

-- Spring Boot
+Those are the Spring modules used:

 - Spring Security
 - Spring Data JPA

+External libraries:

-- Flyway (Migration)
+- Flyway
-- H2
+- H2 (For local development)
+- Springdoc UI

+It is ready to be deployed using any Docker orchestrator technology (EKS, ECS, GKE, K8s)